sirthegamercoder/sirthegamercoder/README.md

 - Pixellab (For edit image and making thumbnail)
 - Ibis Paint X & Kleki (For draw something)
-- Pydroid 3 & FNF Spritesheet and XML Generator Web (For optimize a spritesheet)
+- Pydroid 3 & Spritesheet and XML Generator Web (For optimize a spritesheet)

 ## GitHub Stats